wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 can be propagated to the subtree before the subtree root is released.

 We prove the correctness of the protocol by a case-by-case discussion.
-Without losing generality, we assume that thread A begins invalidation first on node X of the hierarchy.
+Without losing generality, we assume that thread A begins invalidation on node X of the hierarchy.
 In the first case, thread B starts an invalidation on a node Y within the subtree.
 Assuming thread B's working set (cache objects it touches) overlaps with thread A's working set (otherwise the proof is trivially done).
-Then thread B may access a cache object before thread A accesses them or after.
+Then thread B may access cache object Y before thread A accesses them or after.
 In the first subcase, thread B will lock node Y until its invalidation completes.
-In this subcase, thread A cannot access any node in B's working set before it completes, since thread A will otherwise block on cache Y, and that B's working set will only contain nodes under Y. In the second subcase, B accesses Y after A does.
-Since A releases the lock on Y
+In this subcase, thread A cannot access any node in B's working set before it completes, since thread A will otherwise block on cache Y, and that B's working set will only contain nodes under Y. Thread A therefore serializes before thread B. In the second subcase, B accesses Y after A does.
+Since A releases the lock on Y only after it has done with all children caches of Y, B can only lock Y and start its invalidation process after A completes invalidation on substree starting from Y. Given that a cache object is never accessed twice, this implies that B can only access cache objects after A does, and A will never access states written by B, serializing A before B.

+In the second case, B starts invalidation on a node Y outside of the subtree.
+We similarly assume that their working sets overlap.
+The proof is identical to the previous one, except that we switch A, B and X, Y.